-Researchers from New York University’s Center for Drug Use and HIV Research created the intervention program based on a 2005 study that examined behaviors and strategies of people who injected drugs (PWID) for 8 to 15 years without contracting hepatitis C virus (HCV) infection or HIV.
-Methods of those drug users were used to teach PWID strategies during five group sessions on how to reduce injection-related risk behavior and risks for HCV and HIV, and how to develop planning and management skills.
+The program was based on a 2005 study that examined behaviors and strategies of injection drug users for 8 to 15 years who did not contract HCV or HIV.
+Methods of those drug users were used to teach injection drug use strategies during five group sessions on how to reduce injection drug-related risk behavior and risks for HCV and HIV, and how to develop planning and management skills.

 Participants reported increases in planning skills to avoid injection-related risks (P<.001), increases in self-efficacy to avoid sharing injection equipment (P=.005) and increases in stigma management strategies (P=.002).
 There were no reported increases in patient access to education materials or emotional support from nonusing friends or family.

 At the 3-month follow-up, patients reported the number of average weekly injections and daily drug expenses declined (P<.001).
 Their mean daily drug expenditure dropped from $77 before intervention to $47 afterward.
 There also were reductions in overall sharing of syringe and nonsyringe injection equipment, cotton filters, water and water containers when diluting drugs (P<.001 for all).